ntslive/text-sanitizer/README.md

 # NTS Text Sanitizer

 Text Sanitizer used by NTS in their Node applications.
-Sanitizes text blocks.
+Sanitizes text blocks, including removal of HTML tags (excluding whitelisted tags) and transformation of Markdown into HTML.

 ## Installation

 Include as dependency in `package.json`:

-`"text-sanitizer": "ntslive/text-sanitizer#0.0.1",`
+`"text-sanitizer": "github:ntslive/text-sanitizer#0.0.1"`

 Note that this requires the Git tag `0.0.1` to be present.